IBMProjectEventStore/db2eventstore-IoT-Analytics/README.md

 wget https://github.com/openshift/okd/releases/download/4.7.0-0.okd-2021-05-22-050008/openshift-client-linux-4.7.0-0.okd-2021-05-22-050008.tar.gz
 tar -xzvf openshift-client-linux-4.7.0-0.okd-2021-05-22-050008.tar.gz  -C /usr/bin/
 ```
+For Mac, Windows, & Linux here is a link to get the [`oc` client](https://github.com/openshift/okd/releases)

 - Optionally build the client docker container to be able quickly have an environment ready to run all remote applications in this code pattern, by following the instructions in the [container folder in this repository](container).
 This sets up the environment to run all examples in this code pattern, including Python, Java, JDBC, Scala, and even [Apache Kafka](https://github.com/IBMProjectEventStore/db2eventstore-kafka).